 I wasn’t going to write about The 85th Annual Academy Awards.

 Really.
 Not outside of some comments on other blogs, anyway.
-And not because the producers tossed out the formal nomenclature and rebranded this year’s show purely as “the Oscars”.
-I’m not above a linguistic gotcha; this is simply not such a gotcha.
+And it ain’t because producers attempted to chuck the formality and rebrand this year’s show purely as “the Oscars”.
+I’m not above a linguistic gotcha; however, this is not such a gotcha.
 I honestly expected to be too fatigued and just plain iffy about the telecast that I was happy thinking about not writing about it.

-But last night’s Oscars telecast, hosted by Seth MacFarlane, was so disappointing that I kind-of can't help myself.
+But last night’s Oscarfest, hosted by Seth MacFarlane, was so disappointing that I

-I don’t have much to say about the content of the show, which of course won't stop me from saying something as long as I'm here.
-My anticipated mixture of indifference and irritation was pretty much spot-on.
+I don’t have much to say about the content of the show.
+My anticipated mixture of indifference and irritation was pretty spot-on.
 It’s that during the telecast I finally came to — hmm... not a realization or epiphany, exactly, more of a rubicon I suppose — a rubicon in terms of my relationship with the annual event.
 I found myself curiously indifferent about my irritation.

 I hold forth on the larger issue(s) this got me musing upon in another post that I’ve spun out of this one, but here's the upshot: At the age of 42, I’m finally on board with criticizing the Oscars.

 Please raise your hand if you just did a double-take.
 (Joke’s on you.
-If I could see you raising your hand then I’d already have known you just did a double-take.)
-I’m well aware that criticizing the Oscars is practically a national pastime among anyone who follows movies or television or just the intersection of movies and television that is the Oscars.
-There are probably Internet memes devoted to cats criticizing the Oscars — “I Can Has Four Hourz of Life Back?”.
-I’ve done the Monday-morning QB assessment myself on this blog the previous three years [click the Oscars label here or in the footer for all such related posts] and since my WiFi did miraculously cooperate I live-Twittered much of last night's show [jump to my archived Twits if you like].
+I can’t actually see you raising your hand or I’d already have known if you just did a double-take.)
+I’m well aware that criticizing the Oscars is practically a national pastime among anyone who follows movies or television or simply the intersection of movies and television that is the Oscars.
+There are probably Internet memes devoted to cats and dogs criticizing the Oscars — “I Can Has Four Hourz of Life Back?”.
+I’ve done the Monday-morning QB assessment myself on this blog the previous three years [click the Oscars label here or in the footer for all such related posts].

 So what’s the deal?
 The deal is that the Oscars were until last night perhaps the final aspect of the pop-cultural landscape that due to its age, pattern, and tradition I accepted as a sort of received wisdom.
 If AMPAS chose the producers and the producers chose the host then we got the Oscars we were supposed to get.
-Even the infamous turn by Anne Hathaway and James Franco a couple of years back somehow did not break the event’s hold on me — my frustration with that outing, Franco in particular, remained in the vein of respecting the office of the President while disagreeing vehemently with the officeholder.
+Even the infamous turn by Anne Hathaway and James Franco a couple of years back did not break the event’s hold on me — somehow, my frustration with that outing remained in the vein of respecting the office of the President while disagreeing vehemently with the officeholder.